Testing Dictionaries with Swift and XCTest

 To explain how I go about testing dictionaries, we will walk through a simple example: generating JSON from a model object.
 Yes, there are many libraries/posts on this but I will concentrate my efforts on testing the output, not generating it.

-I like beer.
+I like board games.
 Like, a lot.
-Beer also happens to translate well to a data model.
-It has string values, number values, and even nested attributes.
+They also happen to translate well to data models.
+Board games hava string values, number values, and even nested attributes.
 For this post we will keep the modeling simple and use the following representation.

 let name: String